jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

    Also called trapezoidal locking; when linear shape functions are used in the transverse direction, bending deformation induces artificial thickness stretch due to parasitic strain terms, resulting in an increased bending stiffness.

 4. **Poisson locking**
   Arises from an incorrect assumption of constant normal stress in the thickness direction.
 Linear transverse shape functions impose a linear displacement profile, leading to constant thickness strain.
-However, Poisson’s effect couples this with linearly varying in-plane strains, causing a mismatch that induces transverse contraction and locking when Poisson’s ratio $\nu \ne 0$.
+However, Poisson’s effect couples this with linearly varying in-plane strains, causing a mismatch that induces locking when Poisson’s ratio $\nu \ne 0$.

 5. **Volumetric locking**
    Found in (nearly) incompressible materials where artificial volumetric constraints stiffen the response.